mark-orion/PyFSPro/README.md

 ## Requirements
 * Tested with Python 2.7, not ported to Python 3 yet!
-* Numpy (tested with version
+* Numpy (tested with version 1.11)
 * OpenCV with Python bindings (tested with version 2.4.9)
-* [Scikit-Video](http://www.scikit-video.org) this library is needed as a workaround for a video recording bug in Linux OpenCV 2.4
+* [Scikit-Video](http://www.scikit-video.org) This library is needed as a workaround for a video recording bug in Linux OpenCV 2.4.
 On Debian / Ubuntu based systems the requirements can be installed with the following commands:
 sudo apt-get install python-numpy python-opencv
 sudo pip install sk-video

 ## Usage
 Installation: Clone or download PyFSPro
-Run the program: python ./PyFSPro.py
+Run the program: python PyFSPro.py
 Press the 'h' key for a list of keyboard shortcuts in the terminal window.

+## Important command line arguments and parameters
-Run python ./PyFSPro.py --help for a list of command line options.
+Run 'python PyFSPro.py --help' for a full list of command line options.
+* INPUT_SOURCE
+** name of the opened video file (eg. video.avi) or image sequence (eg. img_%02d.jpg, which will read samples like img_00.jpg, img_01.jpg, img_02.jpg, ...).
+** device – id of the opened video capturing device (i.e. a camera index).
+If there is a single camera connected, just pass 0.
+* INPUT_MODE: 0 = Input Video & Status Screen, 1 = Status Screen, 2 = Input Video.
+* PROCESSING_MODE: 0 = Passthrough, 1 = Rolling Average, 2 = Difference, 3 = Cumulative Deviation.
+* OUTPUT_MODE: 0 = Output Video, 1 = Vectorscope, 2 = Both.
+* COLOR_MODE: Color palette for Output Video.
+0-11 OpenCV color palettes, 12 Grayscale.
+* PATTERN_MODE: Pattern for Schlieren Videography Pattern Generator.
+1 = Chequerboard, 2 = Horizontal Stripes, 3 = Vertical Stripes.

 ## Keyboard Shortcuts
 lower/UPPER case = apply to input/output pipeline